Huocheng County: History

-Within Huocheng County lies the important ruined site of ancient Almaliq.
-The mausoleum of the first khan of Moghulistan Tughlugh Timur is within the county as well.
+Within Huocheng County, lies the significant ruined site of ancient Almaliq.
+Additionally, the mausoleum of the first khan of Moghulistan, Tughlugh Timur, is also located within the county.

-In the 1760s, nine fortresses were built in the Ili River Basin and four of them were located within the modern Huocheng County.
-Huiyuan was the headquarter of the General of Ili and as such it was the military and administrative center of Xinjiang until the 1860s.
+During the 1760s, nine fortresses were constructed in the Ili River Basin, and four of them were situated within the modern Huocheng County.
+Huiyuan served as the headquarters of the General of Ili, making it the military and administrative center of Xinjiang until the 1860s.

-Suiding County (绥定县) was established in 1888 with Suiding as county seat.
+Suiding County (绥定县) was established in 1888, with Suiding as the county seat.
 In 1914, the western area of Shuiding County was organized into Khorgas County, later abbreviated to Huocheng County, with Gongchen (Khorgas) as county seat.
 In 1965 Suiding was renamed Shuiding.
 In 1966, Shuiding County merged into Huocheng County with Shuiding as the county seat of the new Huocheng County.
 In 2014, Khorgas became a county-level city separate from Huocheng County.

 Administrative divisions

-The county includes five towns and four townships.
+The county includes 6 towns, 2 townships, and 1 ethnic township.